CircleOfNice/CiRestClientBundle/README.md

 #Configuration

 The bundle allows you to configure all default options that the underlying PHP internal curl library provides - with their real names.
+No re-re-re-mapping-mapping-re-... :D

 The names and their possible values can be found here: http://php.net/manual/de/function.curl-setopt.php